AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/GetResolvedDataView/Resolved_Data_View.md

 A data view specifies `.Queries` to find data items, `.GroupingFields` (optionally) to group those data items into groups, and `.FieldSets` to include fields of data into the data view. *Resolving* the data view means the data views engine executes those queries and computes how the resulting data items will form a data view.

 ### What resolved information is available?
-- [Data items, ineligible data items, and the groups they form](xref:DataViewsDataItemsandGroups) - OCS resources retrieved by the data view query
+- [Data items, ineligible data items, and the groups they form](xref:DataViewsDataItemsandGroups) - OCS objects retrieved by the data view query
 - [Available field sets](xref:DataViewsAvailableFieldSets) - fields which are present on the data items but not included in the data view
 - [Field mappings](xref:DataViewsFieldMappings) - details of the data behind each group of each field
 - [Statistics](xref:ResolvedDataView#statistics) about how the view resolved